FALL SEMESTER 2016-17

 This course provides an introduction to the areas of linguistic research that are most relevant to the concerns of archaeologists and other students of prehistory.
 We will investigate the ways in which languages change, explore the principles by which languages are grouped into families, and see how proto-languages, the ancestors of linguistic families, are reconstructed.
 We will then apply the results of these studies to such problems as identifying the locations of ancient populations, tracing early patterns of migration, and revealing the cultures of groups who lived in the distant past.
 Work for the course will include a series of problem sets that provide experience with the methods of historical reconstruction.

 E200 Social and Cultural Anthropology

-Across the world, ideas about and experiences of health, "dis-ease,"and medicine are profoundly shaped by culture.
-This introductory medical anthropology course introduces students to cross-cultural approaches to understanding health and illness, covering topics such as ethnomedicine, ritual healing, gender and health, and international development and global health.
+Across the world, ideas about and experiences of health, "dis-ease,"and medicine are profoundly shaped by culture, and relations of power.
+This medical anthropology course introduces students to cross-cultural approaches to understanding health and illness, covering topics such as ethnomedicine, gender and health, disability studies, and international development and global health.

 E322 Peoples of Brazil

 Brazil is a nation of contrasts and colors, richness and poverty, diversity and unity.
 This introductory course aims to introduce you to contemporary Brazil by focusing on its political and economic history, geography, socio-demography and socio-cultural diversity.
 The course is primarily based on lectures, readings and discussions (through essay books, articles, and ethnographic accounts), while incorporating films, guest lectures, and a bit of music (as it expresses the “soul” of the Brazilian people).
 I expect you to leave this course with an understanding of landmark issues characterizing Brazilian history and geography, the socio-cultural diversity and daily life in contemporary Brazil, and an understanding of Brazil's current development challenges and dilemmas.
 Grading include class participation, mid-term and final exams.